notcome/Nesting.lua/README.md

 ##The Problem
 Redis has introduced the Lua script function for a long time.
-Different from a traditional model, Lua scripts are executed as global codes (like being executed in CLI), which makes they access parameters through two global arrays.
-This resulted in the impossibility of invoking other scripts in one script.
+Different from a traditional model, Lua scripts are executed as global code (like being executed in CLI), forced to access parameters through two global arrays.
+This design resulted in the impossibility of calling other scripts.
 Considering the following code:

 ```Lua
 if tonumber(ARGV[1]) <= 10 then